CesiumGS/3d-tiles/extensions/3DTILES_content_gltf_vector/README.md

 Point, polyline, and polygon geometries are often associated with other geometries comprising a single conceptual feature.
 Polyline and polygon geometries may also be cut across neighboring tiles during the tiling process.
 In such cases, `EXT_mesh_features` and `EXT_structural_metadata` may be used to reference and store properties associated with vector features.
 Global unique IDs, stored as columns in `EXT_structural_metadata`, may be used to allow features split across multiple tiles to participate in interaction (e.g. highlighting) as a single entity.

+## Layers

+_This section is non-normative._

+“Layers” are a common concept when working with vector data, representing semantic or functional groups of geometries requiring common handling by the application.
+For example, in a vector basemap, land and water boundaries are typically rendered behind geometries like roads and buildings, and will have different styling rules applied.
+In this case, semantic layers such as "water", "land", "roads", and "buildings" may be appropriate.

+When translating from vector formats with explicit layer concepts, authoring implementations should encode each layer as a unique glTF node, named for the source layer.
+Ordered layers (if applicable) should be encoded as ordered nodes under a common parent node or scene.

+Point, polyline, and polygon geometries should — in the absence of layers — be encoded with the minimum number of mesh primitives required.

 ## Visualization

 _This section is non-normative._